Monster Hunter Stories 2: Wings of Ruin: Plot

 The story begins with the mass disappearance of Rathalos around the world seen at a festival on Hakolo island, as well as large pits emitting a strange, pinkish light appearing everywhere.
 As the descendant of the legendary Rider named Red, the player character has a fateful encounter with a white-haired Wyverian girl, Ena, who has been entrusted with a Rathalos egg by Guardian Ratha.

 A Rathalos with small black wings bursts out of the egg, which is said to bring ruin to the world in time.
 As the story progresses, the player character faces many monsters that have pink, glowing eyes.

 These "rage-rayed" monsters attack and destroy everything they see, and the source seems to come from the pits.
-The Hunters believe that the birth of "Razewing Ratha" (the player's Rathalos) is the source and capture it.
-Eventually it is discovered that the Hunters are working with a mysterious group that wants Ratha for themselves.
-The player, however, is able to get Ratha back and escape with Ena, with Ratha spreading his wings in the process.
+The Hunters believe that the birth of "Razewing Ratha", the player's Rathalos, is the source and capture it.

+Eventually, it is discovered that the Hunters are working with a mysterious group that wants Ratha for themselves.
+While the group is initially successful, the player is able to take Ratha back and escape with Ena, with Ratha spreading his wings in the process.
 Later, the player sees an enormous worm-like creature emerge from one of the pits and devour a Rathalos.

 This monster is later discovered to be a powerful Elder Dragon called Oltura, which has been creating the pits and luring Rathalos in to consume them and gain power.
 The pits' light starts to turn blue as the player and Ena tries to track down Oltura.
 Eventually, they go to Hakolo Island, Oltura's birthplace.
 The player and Ena then confront Zellard, who is revealed to be the leader of the mysterious group and intends to awaken Oltura in order to destroy the world and create a brand new one, having grown disillusioned with humanity after Red's death.

-Zellard nearly sacrifices Ratha to Oltura, but Oltura instead consumes Guardian Ratha, awakening fully.
-Kyle discovers during the ensuing fight that the wings of Oltura are its weak points, and uses two relics that Ena wore around her neck as a pendant to destroy them.
+Zellard nearly sacrifices Ratha to Oltura, who instead consumes Guardian Ratha, which causes it to fully awaken.
+Kyle discovers during the ensuing fight that Oltura's weak points are its wings and uses two relics that Ena wore around her neck as a pendant to destroy them.
 The player and Ratha then kill the weakened Oltura, saving the world.